Masa331/blog/_posts/2015-07-17-configuring-xterm-fonts.md

 It configures different aspects of displayed font but it's hard to generate(and understand) manually.

-## Pick and configure font with xfontsel
+## Pick and configure with xfontsel

 Luckily there is a utility which really helps: `xfontsel`.
 Start xfontsel, pick how your font should look like and copy and paste it into `~/.Xresources`.
 The options string is automatically copied into your clipboard when you click on 'select' button.